 I was turned on to crème fraîche when I started making home-made yogurt, and I was desperate for a creamy treat for my son, who was craving ice cream.

-Crème fraîche, besides being a fantastic substitution for sour cream, can be used to make lots of rich and creamy foods, including the mango pops and fruit smoothies that are consumed faster than I can keep up.
+Crème fraîche, besides being a fantastic substitution for sour cream, can be used to make lots of rich and creamy foods, like frozen yogurt and fruit smoothies.
+Any recipe that calls for yogurt, like a scone or a muffin, can be made that much richer with crème fraîche.

 This crème fraîche, like other yogurts I make (goat milk, half & half, etc.) is cultured for 24 hours to remove all the lactose from the heavy cream.
-You don’t have to culture it for 24 hours, but the longer you culture it, the less lactose will remain at the end and the tarter the yogurt will be.
+If you’re not following SCD, you don’t have to culture it for 24 hours, but the longer you culture it, the less lactose will remain at the end and the tarter the yogurt will be.

 - Add the heavy cream to a medium size saucepan and heat slowly, on a low flame, with a thermometer inserted in the liquid to measure its temperature.
 I set the timer for 10 minutes at the beginning and after that I check it every 3 minutes or so.
 When the liquid reaches about 160 degrees F, I hover over the pan to catch it just as it is reaching 180 degrees F (it's a steady simmer, not a boil).